 Knowledge is power.
 It makes sure people understand what is happening to their country, and how they can make a difference.
 FreedomWorks University will give you the tools to understand economics, the workings of government, the history of the American legal system, and the most important debates facing our nation today.
 Enroll in FreedomWorks University today!

-WASHINGTON, D.C. -- In response to the Bureau of Labor Statistics report this morning that the US economy added 350,000 jobs in the month of December, 2018, Stephen Moore, FreedomWorks Senior Economic Contributor, commented:
+WASHINGTON, D.C. -- In response to the report that a record 157,878,000 Americans were employed in the month of August, an increase of 590,000 from July, Steve Moore, FreedomWorks Senior Economic Contributor, commented:

 WASHINGTON, D.C. -- In response to Governor Gretchen Whitmer’s (D-Mich.) unilateral decision to ban flavored e-cigarettes, Jason Pye, FreedomWorks Foundation’s Vice President of Legislative Affairs, commented:

 WASHINGTON, D.C. -- With the Senate coming back into session next Monday, September 9, FreedomWorks will once again urge Majority Leader McConnell (R-Ky.) to increase the rate at which the Senate confirms the 146 pending Trump Administration nominees.